TravelersLab/Tutorials/Git+GitHub/BasicsOfGit.md

 https://www.youtube.com/watch?v=EUvmCuPjHD4

+(Ignore the part about publishing online and syncing with online for now -- it will make sense later)

-^^ This is a good general explanation of the video.
+^^ This is a good general explanation of git and GitHub;

+ignore the developer speak (it's not particularly important, what is important is seeing you can upload files and see changes over time)

 ## What do I do to get it working on my computer?